TJ Bush

-William Garrity "TJ" Bush (born October 27, 1997) is an American soccer player who plays as a goalkeeper for Chattanooga Red Wolves in the USL League One.
+William Garrity "TJ" Bush (born October 27, 1997) is an American soccer player who plays as a goalkeeper.

 Career

 Youth

 Bush attended South Lakes High School, where he was a four-year varsity letter winner.
 He earned honors including First Team All-Liberty Conference, Second Team All-Region 6A North and Washington Post All-Metropolitan Area Honorable Mention as a junior, then All-Liberty Conference Honorable Mention as a sophomore.
 Whilst at high school, Bush also played club soccer with Southwestern Youth Association Strikers.

-College & Amateur
+College and amateur

 In 2016, Bush began playing college soccer at James Madison University.
 He didn't make an appearance in his freshman year, but went on to make 66 appearances for the Dukes and claimed the record for career shutouts at James Madison with 30.
 Through his college career, Bush was named CAA All-Rookie Team, was two-time All-CAA First Team selection, was named College Soccer News Third Team All-American and was CAA Defender of the Year and VaSID Defensive Player of the Year in his senior year.

 While at college, Bush appeared in the NPSL for Northern Virginia United in 2018, making four appearances.
 In 2019, he made seven appearances for GPS Portland Phoenix in the USL League Two.